RBS excludes India business from sale to Malaysia's CIMB

-KUALA LUMPUR Royal Bank of Scotland (RBS) (RBS.L) is excluding its Indian units from the sale of some Asia Pacific operations to Malaysia's CIMB Group Holdings Bhd (CIMB.KL), Malaysia's second-biggest lender said on Thursday, citing unspecified legal obstacles.
+KUALA LUMPUR, July 12 Royal Bank of Scotland (RBS) is excluding its Indian units from the sale of some Asia Pacific operations to Malaysia's CIMB Group Holdings Bhd, Malaysia's second-biggest lender said on Thursday, citing unspecified legal obstacles.

 CIMB had said it was buying some Asian units of RBS to expand its footprint throughout Asia for an initial cost of 849.4 million ringgit ($267.2 million) and it will now seek other ways of expanding in India.